Symbolic dynamics for non uniformly hyperbolic diffeomorphisms of compact smooth manifolds: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisor, Omri Sarig, for the patient guidance, encouragement and advice he has provided throughout my time as his student.
-I would also like to thank the Weizmann Institute for excellent working conditions.
-Finally, special thanks to Yakov Pesin and Yuri Lima for useful discussions.
+I would like to thank my M.Sc. advisor, Omri Sarig, for the patient guidance, encouragement and advice he has provided throughout my time as his student, and the Weizmann Institute for excellent working conditions.
+I would like to thank the referee for his careful reading of the manuscript, and for his many useful suggestions.
+Finally, special thanks to J\'er\^ome Buzzi, Sylvain Crovisier, Yuri Lima and Yakov Pesin for useful discussions.